Pneumococcal disease is an acute infection caused by the Streptococcus pneumoniae bacteria.

 Many healthy people carry the bacteria in their nose and throat, especially young children.
 The bacteria can be spread to others by direct oral contact such as kissing or contact with articles soiled with infected mouth or nose secretions.

-The time between being infected with the bacteria and becoming sick is uncertain but may be as short as 1 to 3 days.
+The time between being infected with the bacteria and becoming sick is uncertain but may be as short as one to three days.

 The symptoms vary depending on which part of the body is affected but usually a fever will be present.

-Anyone can get pneumococcal disease, but some groups including young children, the elderly, any person with a weakened immune system or a chronic illness and those who smoke have a higher risk of getting sick with pneumococcal disease.
+Anyone can get pneumococcal disease, but some groups have a higher risk of getting sick with pneumococcal disease including:

 Having a respiratory viral infection such as influenza may also increase the risk of being infected.